ustaxcourt/ef-cms/docs/TROUBLESHOOTING.md

 ### Jest and babel-jest version 25.x

 These libaries are locked to version 24.x because upgrading them causes Sonarcloud to report 0% coverage.

+### aws-sdk version 2.642.0

+This library is locked to version 2.642.x because upgrading to 2.643.x causes this error in cypress smoke tests in post-deploy:

+`Error: Cannot find module './dist-tools/transform.js' from '/home/app/node_modules/aws-sdk'`